-JP1 Setting Short pin 1-2 to enable the Power-On by Keyboard function.
+Power-On by Keyboard Enable Disable JP1 Setting Short pin 1-2 to enable the Power-On by Keyboard function.
 Short pin 2-3 and the Power- On by Keyboard function is disabled.
-Power-On by Keyboard Enable Disable JP1 Setting enable the Power-On by Keyboard and the Power- On by Keyboard function is

 Important: When using the Power-On by Keyboard function, please make sure the ATX power supply is able to provide at least 720mA on the 5V Standby lead (5VSB) in order to meet the standard ATX specification.

-Step 2.
+Step 3.
 Enable/Disable USB Keyboard Wake Up(JP34)